dezdem0na/accp-cheatsheet/README.md

 - Performance efficiency
 	- Information gathered through the evaluation process to actively drive adoption of new services or resources.
 - Cost optimization
+- Sustainability

+Design principles:
+- Democratize advanced technologies: Make advanced technology implementation easier for your team by delegating complex tasks to your cloud vendor.
+- Go global in minutes: Deploy your workload in multiple AWS Regions
+- Use serverless architectures: Serverless architectures remove the need for you to run and maintain physical servers for traditional compute activities.
+- Experiment more often: With virtual and automatable resources, you can quickly carry out comparative testing using different types of instances, storage, or configurations.
+- Consider mechanical sympathy: Consider data access patterns when you select database or storage for your workload.

 ### AWS WAF
 - AWS Web Application Firewall creates custom rules that block <ins>common attack patterns</ins>, to protect against **common exploits** that could compromise application availability and security or consume excessive resources, such as: